cwatt/cjwattenburger/content/outreach/outreach.md

 #### Science Bound

 [Science Bound](http://www.sciencebound.iastate.edu/) is an initiative at Iowa State University that empower underrepresented students in Iowa to explore STEM degrees and careers.
-I organized and lead a variety of microbiology workshops for ages ranging from elementary to high school students.
+I organized and lead a variety of microbiology workshops for grade-school students.
 This included a workshop to teach students about bacteria living on plant leaves, and a multi-workshop event to introduce high schoolers to careers in microbiology and various topics therein, such as microbiology in human health and the environment.